Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Broader Impacts

 Continuous weight interpolation may output text that contains existing biases from the pre-trained models and fine-tuning datasets.
 It could also be used to control the level of undesirable attributes such as toxicity.
-However, we believe that this work is still beneficial overall, since it can be used to improve the experience of LLM users for a variety of applications, and these issues are faced by all pre-trained and fine-tuned language models.
+However, we believe that this work is still beneficial overall, since we can better understand the behavior of linearly interpolation for adapting LLMs, and these issues are faced by all pre-trained and fine-tuned language models.